SuprHackerSteve/Crescendo/README.md

 ## Troubleshooting

-- If you are running on a production Mac, you should disable SIP or AMFI.
+- If you are running on a production Mac, you should _NOT_ disable SIP or AMFI.
 Those instructions are for developers wishing to make code changes.

 - Did you enable the system extension by clicking the "Allow" button in `System Preferences -> Security & Privacy`?
 If not, you will not see any events.